 Tips for a Less Stressful Retirement

 - Navigating the complexities of retirement accounts and what you’ll need to supplement your pension can be a lot to keep straight.
 Finding a financial advisor that can explain the ins and outs of each option can reduce a lot of the headache of planning for retirement.
-With SmartAsset’s SmartAdvisor tool, you can answers a series of questions about your financial needs and preferences, then the tool will pair you with three financial advisors in your area.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - As your pension will likely need supplementing in order to maintain your lifestyle in retirement.
 Having a concrete set of financial goals will help you to determine what you need to save and the steps you can take to get there.